kristopherjohnson/cxxforth/cxxforth.cpp.md

     // #ARG ( -- n )
     //
-    // Not an ANS Forth word.
+    // Not a standard word.
     //
     // Provide count of command-line arguments.
     void argCount() {